LearnGPT

 Write down what each automation does.
 You'll forget in 6 months.

-Keep a simple document listing each automation, what it does, and how to fix it.
+Tip: Keep a simple document listing each automation, what it does, and how to fix it.

 Test thoroughly